rdov/rdov.github.io/rdov_whitepaper.md

 |Indirect Services    | Mentor, maintainer, support provider | Provide services related to the invention.                                                        |
 |Royalties            | IP owner                             | The inventor receives a government enforced monopoly on the invention, and taxes its use through royalties.        |

 Of these, the most common in today's developed markets is certainly royalties or Intellectual Property.
-Often used in tandem with the others, the primary drive for use of this method is that once a legal monopoly has been granted, an idea can be used by specifically selected third parties without fear of "idea theft."
-Because any competitive use of the idea is forbidden legally, the idea can be shared and utilized as an open secret.
+Often used in tandem with the others, the primary drive for use of this method is that once a legal monopoly has been granted, the idea can be shared and utilized as an open secret.
 In practice, this method requires bureaucratic navigation, legal negotiations, and long term billing/recovery operations.
 The monopoly may simply be unenforceable in some markets.
 Aside from these concerns, royalties are a desirable passive income stream.

 The second most common method is Direct Use.
 Direct Use is when a party with access to the invention sells copies of it or uses it as a capital in the production of some final commercial good or service.
 Some inventions may be operated directly as a service, as demonstrated in the software as a service (SaaS) model.